BigBobbas/ESP32-S3-Box3-Custom-ESPHome/instructions/make it your own.md

 ## Customising Voice Assistant.
 ### Changing displayed images
-in order to do this you will need to access your HomeAssistant config/esphome/images folder.
+in order to do this you will need to access your Home Assistant config/esphome/images folder.
 (Samba share add-on makes this very easy)
 You can use any image including transparencies and they should be named to match the device configuration to avoid changing any code.
 The files need to be 320 x 240 pixels and should be named as followed.
 * error.png
 * loading.png